Spark Data Platform

 movies

-: The movie metadata (movie_id, score, duration, director_name, actor_1_name, actor_2_name, actor_3_name, num_reviews, num_critics, num_votes, metascore, language, global_gross, year).
+: The movie metadata (movie_id, score, duration, director_name, actor_1_name, actor_2_name, actor_3_name, num_reviews, num_critics, num_votes, metascore, language, global_gross, year).thumbnails

-: Thumbnail respective to a movie.
+: Thumbnail respective to a movie.reviews

-: Dataset taken from kaggle, combine with reviews
+: Dataset taken from kaggle, combine withreviews

 to give better training result.